nasreekar/webRtc-peerJs/README.md

 STUN and TURN servers which are freely available are used for this example.
 (Numb Server's which are freely accessible) This code is similar to that of the video course on pluralsight.

-Selfmade notes with screenshots are uploaded in the Images folder.
+Selfmade notes with screenshots are uploaded in the [webrtc-notes](https://github.com/nasreekar/webRtc-peerJs/tree/master/webrtc-notes) folder.
 Please have a look at them for further understanding about the techical terms and WebRTC implementation.

 ### Reference:
 * [PeerJs](http://peerjs.com/)